 If you’re a wine lover—you’re in luck.
-February 18th is National Wine Day!
-And if you are anything like me, that would be all the convincing needed to enjoy a glass of red wine — preferably made from grapes grown at high-altitude climates.
+February 18th is National Drink Wine Day and National Wine Day is May 25!
+That may be all the convincing needed to enjoy a glass of red wine — preferably made from grapes grown at high-altitude climates.
 But, for those of you who need further proof, science speaks for itself.

 By now, you’ve probably heard how a moderate consumption of red wine is good for the heart, but the benefits don’t stop there.
 Why?
 Well, it’s not the alcohol content.
 It actually a powerful compound in red grapes and other dark-colored produce.
 You see, grapes and their seeds are rich in polyphenols.
-That’s why grape seed extract is part of the energy-boosting Gundry MD Vital Reds formula.
+Check out the video below.

 5 Amazing Benefits of Red Wine

 Moderate consumption of red wine — one 5-ounce glass per day for women, and two glasses per day for men — can be good for more than just heart health.
 Red wine is rich with a polyphenol called resveratrol, which has numerous health benefits.
-But don’t just take my word for it, check out these five proven specific benefits:
+Check out these five proven specific benefits:

 1) Resveratrol is believed to promote cellular proliferation (kind of like cell growth) and stop apoptosis (cell death).
-It’s been linked to stopping enzymes that cause inflammation, meaning red wine can reduce inflammation!
 1,2

 4) It could help keep you slim!
 “According to a 13-year study conducted on more than 19,000 women, consuming light to moderate amounts of alcohol reduced the chances of becoming overweight.”
 Four types of alcohol were tested in this study, red wine, white wine, beer, and liquor.
 Of those tested, red wine was found to have the strongest slimming results.6